Construct knowledge graph

 Generate a knowledge graph for your knowledge base.

-As of v0.16.0, RAGFlow supports constructing a knowledge graph on a knowledge base, allowing you to construct a unified graph across multiple files within your knowledge base.
+From v0.16.0 onward, RAGFlow supports constructing a knowledge graph on a knowledge base, allowing you to construct a unified graph across multiple files within your knowledge base.
 When a newly uploaded file starts parsing, the generated graph will automatically update.

 Constructing a knowledge graph requires significant memory, computational resources, and tokens.